Spittal/vue-i18n-extract/README.md

 `vue-i18n-extract` is built to work with your Vue.js projects using [vue-i18n](https://kazupon.github.io/vue-i18n/).
 When run `vue-18n-extract` analyses your Vue.js source code for any `vue-i18n` key usages (ex. $t(''), $tc(''), ...) as well as your language files (ex. de_DE.js, en_EN.json, ...), in order to:

-- [x] Report keys that are missing in the language files.
+- [x] I18NReport keys that are missing in the language files.
-- [x] Report unused keys in the language files.
+- [x] I18NReport unused keys in the language files.

 ## :rocket: Getting Started